kind-work/meili-search/README.md

 ```

 ### Customize your Search Component
-Here is a basic autocomplete using AlpineJS and Tailwind CCS, feel free copy it, customize it, or just use it as insperation to do something completly diffrent.
+Here is a basic autocomplete using AlpineJS and Tailwind CCS, feel free copy it, customize it, or just use it as inspiration to do something completely different.
 ```html
 <div
   x-data="{